paulosuzart/paulosuzart.github.io/_posts/2018-01-02-open-letter-page-2.md

 categories: [ career ]
 ---

-In the last day of 2017, *a usually melancholic day*, a sincere letter came up with the tile: [*"An open letter to less experienced developers"*](https://medium.com/@p7r/an-open-letter-to-less-experienced-developers-c33c16ea5e88).
+In the last day of 2017, *a usually melancholic day*, a sincere letter came up with the title: [*"An open letter to less experienced developers"*](https://medium.com/@p7r/an-open-letter-to-less-experienced-developers-c33c16ea5e88).
 And I need to confess that I read about myself and my career in that letter.

 <!--more-->